knowit/hlf/cloud/README.md

 * **[Packer][packer]**
   Builds an image of a Virtual Machine based on specifications from _packer.json_.
-  Packer is run with the command `packer build -var gcpcreds=$GOOGLE_APPLICATION_CREDENTIALS packer.json`, which will (at the end of a long list) output an image ID.
+  Packer is run with the command `python cloud.py build-packer`, which will (at the end of a long list) output an image ID.

 * **[Terraform][terraform]**
   Configures the virtual infrastructure needed, including starting a VM from the Packer-built image.